WorkStep, a startup that helps large employers find and retain frontline workers, raises $10.5M Series A – TechCrunch

 FirstMark Capital’s Adam Nelson was in the room with the company during its first whiteboard sessions and believes WorkStep is addressing a “massive” opportunity.

 “We think the real differentiator between WorkStep and the existing solutions in the space is that WorkStep doesn’t see temporary staffing/gig liquidity as a solution,” Nelson told TechCrunch.
-“They see it as a symptom of a multi-hundred billion dollar deadweight loss that’s created when employers aren’t able to find, train and retain the right people.”
+“They see it as a symptom of a multi-hundred-billion-dollar deadweight loss that’s created when employers aren’t able to find, train and retain the right people.”

 WorkStep, he added, is addressing the full employee lifecycle and leveraging the data “to give a voice to frontline workers while also making employers smarter and more proactive.”